TranPhucVinh/C/Physical layer/Thread/Examples.md

-### Example 1

-Create a thread to print out a string
+## Create a thread to print out a string

 ```c
 #include <stdio.h>